-The Idea of the Ethical Jewellery Resource
+The Ethical Making Resource

-The buzz created by the topics covered resonated in our chat with the designers: “How can I become an ethical jewellery designer?
+The buzz created by the topics covered resonated in our discussions with the designers.
+“How can I become an ethical jeweller?
 Where do I get the support to start off on that journey?”
-These recurring questions and the general lack of organised information are also the reasons for the Incorporation of Goldsmiths to come up with the idea to build an online ethical resource and forum.
-At the start of 2017, our organisation started gathering practical information from jewellers, activists and researchers on work techniques, material sources and suppliers, and networking opportunities.
-The aim is to bring together the fragmented information surrounding ethical making and present it in an easily understandable and accessible format.
-This information will soon form the basis of an online living document and meeting place for makers to share information about techniques, suppliers and materials, challenges and tips.
-We hope that the community of ethical makers will help with this growth by continuing to tell us about their experiences and challenges.
-Please let us know what would be most useful for you in the resource via email at firstname.lastname@example.org Check our Twitter account for more news at @IncOfGoldsmiths.
+These recurring questions and the general lack of organised information around this topic for makers has led the Incorporation of Goldsmiths to build an online resource about ethical making.
+Acclaimed ethical jeweller, Ute Decker has fed her nine years of research into the Incorporation and since January 2017, the Incorporation has been building on this research and gathering practical information from makers and industry leaders.
+The aim is to bring together the fragmented information surrounding ethical making and present it in a clear and accessible way for jewellers and silversmiths looking for how they can develop an ethical practice.
+This information will soon form the Ethical Making Resource, a website for makers and consumers alike, looking for practical information on what ethical means and why it matters.
+We hope the community of makers will help with this growth by continuing to tell us about their experiences/challenges and about any information they feel should be included on the resource.
+Email firstname.lastname@example.org for questions or comments and check our Twitter account for related news at @IncOfGoldsmiths.